-Figure 7 displays the locations of the two forecast parameters, while Table 4 displays ECMWF's forecasts of these parameters for 2024 from a 1 March initialization date.
-The ensemble average of the ECMWF model is predicting the warmest eastern/central North Atlantic on record (since 1981) and a cool neutral/weak La Niña.
-This combination yields the highest predicted ACE on record for this forecast scheme.

-Figure 8 displays cross-validated hindcasts for ECMWF forecasts of ACE from 1981-2023, while Table 5 presents the forecast from ECMWF for the 2024 Atlantic hurricane season.
+Figure 6 displays the locations of the two August-September forecast parameters, while Table 4 displays ECMWF's forecasts of these parameters for 2024 from a 1 June initialization date.
+The ECMWF model predicts an eastern/central North Atlantic that is tied with 2023 for the warmest on record (since 1981) and a relatively cool tropical eastern/central Pacific.
+The combination of these two predictors yields a hyperactive forecast of 250 ACE, which is the highest ACE that the 1 June statistical/dynamical model has forecast.
+Figure 7 displays cross-validated hindcasts of ECMWF hindcasts of ACE from 1981-2023, while Table 5 presents the forecast from ECMWF for the 2024 Atlantic hurricane season.

-Statistical/Dynamical Model Forecast Predictors
+Statistical/Dynamical Model Predictors

-Figure 7: Location of predictors for our early April statistical/dynamical extended-range statistical prediction for the 2024 hurricane season.
-This forecast uses dynamical model predictions from ECMWF, the UK Met Office, JMA and CMCC to predict August SSTs in the two boxes displayed and then uses those predictors to forecast ACE.
+Figure 6: Location of predictors for our statistical/dynamical extended-range statistical prediction for the 2024 hurricane season.
+This forecast uses dynamical model predictions from ECMWF, the UK Met Office, JMA and CMCC to predict August-September conditions in the two boxes displayed and uses those predictors to forecast ACE.

-Table 4: Listing of predictions of August large-scale conditions from ECMWF model output, initialized on 1 March.
+Table 4: Listing of predictions of August-September large-scale conditions from ECMWF model output, initialized on 1 June.
 A plus (+) means that positive deviations of the parameter are associated with increased hurricane activity, while a minus (-) means that negative deviations of the parameter are associated with increased hurricane activity.

-Values for Effect on 2024 Predictor 2024 Forecast Hurricane Season 1) ECMWF Prediction of August SST (10-45°N, 60-20°W) (+) +3.2 SD Strongly Enhance 2) ECMWF Prediction of August SST (5°S-5°N, 180-90°W) (-) -0.6 SD Enhance
+Values for Effect on 2024 Predictor 2024 Forecast Hurricane Season 1) ECMWF Prediction of Aug-Sep SST (10-45°N, 60-20°W) (+) +3.8 SD Strongly Enhance 2) ECMWF Prediction of Aug-Sep SST (5°S-5°N, 180-90°W) (-) -0.3 SD Enhance

-Figure 8: Observed versus cross-validated statistical/dynamical hindcast values of ACE for 1981-2023 from ECMWF.
+Figure 7: Observed versus cross-validated statistical/dynamical hindcast values of ACE for 1981-2023 from ECMWF.